TILLETT LIGHTING DESIGN ASSOCIATES

 Founder/Principal Linnaea Tillett holds a doctorate in environmental psychology.
 Her innovative approach incorporates a thorough understanding of the perceptual, behavioral and psychological effects of light.
-She has extensive experience in lighting landscape, infrastructure, architecture, public art, interiors and art collections.
+She has extensive experience in lighting landscape, infrastructure, and private and public sculpture collections.

-Tillett Lighting Design Associates has collaborated with leading architects and landscape architects—including Maya Lin, Michael Van Valkenburgh, Toshiko Mori, Diller Scofidio + Renfro, SHoP Architects, Scape, Leeser Architecture, Olin Studio, Quennell Rothschild — as well as artists Kiki Smith and Paula Hayes.
+Tillett Lighting Design Associates collaborates with leading landscape architects—including Michael Van Valkenburgh, Nelson Byrd Woltz, Gustafson Guthrie Nichol, Olin Studio, Quennell Rothschild—as well as artists Maya Lin and Kiki Smith.

 Dr. Tillett carefully selects each commission.
 Her staff provides a high level of service and close attention to detail.
 Comprehensive and up-to-date technical knowledge is seamlessly merged with sophisticated aesthetic values.
 Careful consideration is paid not only to the visual environment, but to the emotional texture of the space as well.

 We are a WBE certified firm in New York City and are WBE certified through the Women's Business Enterprise National Council.

 Our work is both poetic and non-poetic (i.e., practical).
 We oscillate between pragmatic and aesthetic function—tipping even the most straightforward condition—a street, a hallway, a bike bridge—into a condition that is open to artistic form.